geekmouse/geekmouse.github.io/README.md

 # X-Match
-A creative and challengeable puzzle designed/developed by [geekmouse](http://geekmouse.net/press/).
+A creative and challenging puzzle designed/developed by [geekmouse](http://geekmouse.net/press/).
 It's open source and can play on both desktop/mobile browsers.
 Hope it can help developers who are interested in.

 [Play Here](http://geekmouse.github.io/xmatch/)